-Sell the automobile.
 If unable to return the vehicle, or the charges are more than you can bear, contact your finance company and ask for your payoff balance.
 Place classified ads in the newspaper or position a "for sale" sign in the vehicle's window.
 Sell the automobile, and use the proceeds to pay off the auto loan.
 In a similar vein, you might consider refinancing the vehicle loan.
 If you don't like the terms of your existing car loan, find a new lender and refinance the loan.
 A refinance can reduce your interest rate and monthly payment, or extend your loan term.